MintonGroup/cratermaker/docs/index.md

-# Welcome to Cratermaker
+# Cratermaker
+## Simulate the evolution of a landscape dominated by impact bombardment.

+Cratermaker is a modernized re-write of the older [Cratered Terrain Evolution Model](https://github.itap.purdue.edu/MintonGroup/ctem)).
 Cratermaker is a sophisticated tool designed for simulating and analyzing impact craters, primarily focusing on lunar and other planetary surfaces.
-It offers a blend of scientific rigor and computational efficiency, making it ideal for both academic research and practical applications in astronomy and astrophysics.
+Development of Cratermaker is still in its very early stages, and not all features of CTEM have  been implemented yet.

 ## Features